noahgibbs/rails/guides/source/deploy_performance_tuning.md

 Ruby has many kinds of concurrency.
 Puma supports a hybrid process- and thread-based concurrency model.

-This guide is for [CRuby](https://ruby-lang.org), the original implementation of Ruby.
-If you're using a Ruby without a GVL such as JRuby or TruffleRuby, concurrency is very different.
+This guide assumes you are running [CRuby](https://ruby-lang.org), the canonical implementation of Ruby.
+If you're using a Ruby implementation without a GVL nor forking support such as JRuby or TruffleRuby, most of this guide doesn't apply.
 If needed, check sources specific to your Ruby implementation.

 ### Process-Based Concurrency